Thin accretion disk signatures in hybrid metric-Palatini gravity: Hybrid metric-Palatini gravity

 To obtain the field equations, it is necessary to vary the action with respect to all variables: the metric tensor $g_{\mu\nu}$, the scalar field $\phi$ and the affine connection $\hat{\Gamma}^\alpha_{\mu\nu}$.
 Thus the field equations take the following form:

 where $T_{\mu\nu}$ is the energy-momentum tensor, and $V_\phi\equiv\frac{dV}{d\phi}$.
-It is necessary to emphasize that there is no torsion in hybrid f(R)-gravity.
+It is necessary to emphasize that there is no torsion in HMPG.
 Consequently, the final equation can be resolved, revealing that the independent connection corresponds to the Levi-Civita connection of the metric $h_{\mu\nu} = \phi g_{\mu\nu}$.
 By employing the solution of this equation, a connection between the metric and the Palatini curvatures can be expressed:

-This connection allows to rewrite the action without Palatini terms [\citealp{Harko2012}, \citealp{Capozziello2015}]:
+This connection allows to rewrite the action without Palatini terms \cite{Harko2012, Capozziello2015}:

-Thus, the action of hybrid f(R)-gravity in the scalar-tensor representation has been obtained.
+Thus, the action of HMPG in the scalar-tensor representation has been obtained.

 Taking into accaunt expressions~(\ref{fieldeq}), it is possible to derive the scalar-tensor form of the field equations:

 From here onwards, the field equations are considered in this form.